 Accrued wages.
-On termination of employment, employees are entitled to any wages owed for work performed up to the date of termination.
+These are wages owed for the period of employment up to the date of termination.

 Any accrued end-of-year payment.
-This is payable on a pro rata basis, provided the employee has worked for more than three months of the year in relation to which the bonus is payable and has not been summarily dismissed.
-The employee is also entitled to be paid for a bonus which accrued in respect of the previous bonus year but which remained unpaid at the date of dismissal (regardless of the reason for dismissal).
+If the employee's contract of employment provides for an annual bonus or payment (which is not payable only at the employer's discretion), the employee is entitled to a proportion of that bonus/payment on termination of employment, provided that the employee has worked more than three months of the year to which the bonus relates, has not resigned and has not been dismissed summarily.
+The employee is also entitled to be paid a bonus that has accrued in respect of the previous bonus year, but which remained unpaid at the date of dismissal (regardless of the reason for dismissal).

 A severance payment.
-This is payable to employees who are made redundant after having been employed continuously for at least two years.
-The amount is calculated using a statutory formula by reference to the employee's monthly wages and the period of continuous employment.
-Monthly wages above HK$22,500 are disregarded for the purposes of this calculation, and the maximum payment is HK$390,000.
-The severance payment can be reduced by gratuities based on length of service paid to the employee, and employee benefits accrued in an MPF or ORSO scheme attributable to contributions that the employer has made to the scheme to the extent that they relate to the employee's years of service for which the severance payment is payable.
-A severance payment may not be payable in certain cases if the employee who is made redundant unreasonably refuses a re-employment offer or has their contract of employment terminated, without notice or payment in lieu of notice in circumstances that justified summary dismissal.
+An employee who is made redundant after having been employed continuously for at least two years will be entitled to a severance payment.
+The amount is calculated by multiplying the employee's last month's wages and the period of continuous employment (in years, including any fraction of a year).
+Monthly wages above HK$22,500 are disregarded for this purpose, and the maximum payment is HK$390,000.
+The severance payment can be reduced by the total amount of gratuities paid to the employee based on length of service, or by the then current value of benefits accrued in respect of that employee in a Mandatory Provident Fund scheme or occupational retirement scheme, to the extent that those contributions are attributable to the employer over the same employment period.
+A severance payment may not be payable in certain cases if the employee unreasonably refuses a re-employment offer, has been dismissed summarily or has been dismissed for a reason other than redundancy.

 A long service payment.
-This is payable to employees who are dismissed after having been employed continuously for at least five years (and in some limited situations where the employee terminates the employment, including on retirement at the age of 65 years).
-The formula for calculating a long service payment is the same as the formula for calculating a severance payment.
-No long service payment is payable if the employee is entitled to a severance payment, unreasonably refuses a re-employment offer in certain cases, or has their contract of employment terminated, without notice or payment in lieu of notice in circumstances that justified summary dismissal.
+This is payable to an employee who is dismissed after having been employed continuously for at least five years, resigns after having reached 65 years of age or having been certified by a medical practitioner as having become permanently unfit for the role for which he/she was employed.
+The formula for calculating a long service payment is the same as that for calculating a severance payment, and the same rights of set-off apply.
+No long service payment is payable if the employee is entitled to a severance payment, unreasonably refuses a re-employment offer in certain cases, or is dismissed summarily.

 Procedural requirements for dismissal

-Other than the requirement to give the relevant notice of termination, there are no formal procedures that must be observed to dismiss an employee lawfully.
-However, a 2013 Court of Final Appeal decision highlighted the importance of procedural fairness for employees in the processes leading up to summary dismissals.
-This includes conducting a comprehensive disciplinary investigation into any allegations of misconduct.
+Other than the requirement to give the relevant period of notice (or payment in lieu), legislation in Hong Kong does not prescribe any particular procedures that must be observed to dismiss an employee lawfully.
+However, several recent court decisions have highlighted the importance of ensuring that employees are afforded procedural fairness in the processes leading up to a dismissal for misconduct or on grounds of unsatisfactory performance.

-There is no requirement for the notice of termination to be in writing, but most employers give notice in writing and employment contracts often require written notice.
-The employer must provide a written statement of the employee's severance payment or long service payment (this is generally, but not invariably, included in the notice of termination).
+While there is no requirement for the notice of termination to be in writing (and the EO expressly permits oral notice), most employers do give notice in writing and employment contracts often require written notice.
+Where an employee is entitled to a severance payment or long service payment, the employer must provide a written statement indicating how the payment has been calculated.

-Employers must notify the Inland Revenue Department either one month before the dismissal or as soon as possible after the dismissal.
+Employers must notify the Inland Revenue Department of the dismissal (using Form IR56F or IR56G, as appropriate) either one month before the dismissal or as soon as possible thereafter.
 If an employee's working visa is sponsored by the employer, the employer must also notify the Immigration Department of the dismissal.

 Protection against dismissal